Skip to main content

 3-4 Weeks Before the Event

 Email 1: The announcement.
 Specialty-specific subject line, 3-4 sentences about the clinical content, speaker name, date and location, and a link to the specialty landing page.
 Keep it short.
-The goal is a click, not a comprehensive event description.
+The goal is a click, not a complete event description.

 2 Weeks Before